 When biking, be sure to follow the rules of the road and observe bike safety practices.
 Always use lights at night, wear a properly fitting helmet, and make sure your bike is in good working order with the ABC Quick Check.
 The League of American Bicyclists offers a variety of educational resources for safer, more comfortable biking.

-The Bike Commuter Challenge is an annual week-long biking celebration organized by the Active Transportation Alliance.
+The Bike Challenge is an annual biking celebration organized by the Active Transportation Alliance.
 The event encourages new and experienced riders to get out and bike while creating friendly workplace competition among Chicagoland companies and organizations.
-This year, the competition kicks off on Friday, June 10 and runs through Friday, June 17.

 Questions?
-Email Bike Commuter Challenge team leader, Elizabeth Adamczyk.
+Email Bike to Work Challenge team leader, Elizabeth Adamczyk.